 Even healthy people experience new challenges with aging that can increase the risk of falling.

 The older you get, the more likely it is that you take many different prescription and over-the-counter medicines.
 When you are older, medications take longer to break down and leave your body.
 They may also interact with each other in ways that are unexpected and harmful.
 Certain medications strongly increase your chances of falling.
-These include medicines such as tranquilizers, sedatives, sleeping pills, antidepressants, or antipsychotics.
+These include medicines such as pain medications, sedatives, sleeping pills, insulin, antidepressants (depression medications), or other psychiatric medications (including antipsychotics).
 Additionally, diuretics and blood pressure medications can lower your blood pressure, which increases your chances of falling.
 Some medications have side effects such as dizziness or confusion that can also increase your fall risk.
 Additionally, drinking alcohol while taking medications increases the risk of a fall.

 Lack of Exercise

 Common problems like arthritis, dizziness, and chronic pain may make it more difficult to exercise, even if you were active before.
-Muscles get weaker, joints ache more, and exercise becomes more and more challenging.
+Muscles get weaker, joints ache more, and exercise becomes increasingly challenging.
 Also, staying indoors reduces your exposure to sunshine.
 This means that your body produces less vitamin D, which you need to keep bones strong.

 There may be factors in your environment that can make it more likely that you will fall.
 These include:

 - Improper footwear.
-It is particularly dangerous to wear shoes with heels or shoes that your feet slide around in.
+It is particularly dangerous to wear shoes with heels or shoes that your feet slide around in, or any uncomfortable footwear.

 - Risks in the environment outside your home.
 These can include uneven ground, clutter in the yard, or ice and snow.